abhisheksanghai/abhisheksanghai.github.io/_drafts/2019-08-10-logistic-regression.md

 Sum of probabilites of events that are mutually exclusive and exhaustive is 1

+**insert venn diagram**

 i.e. &Sigma; P(E<sub>i</sub>) = 1 _where_ i = 1,2,3,..,n(S)

 3. Independent Events - If occurence of non occurence of an event A does not affect the occurence of another event B, then A and B are said to be independent events.

+In order to understand this better, we have to understand conditional probabillity.